akavlie/goops/README.md

 code, if nothing else.
 Pull requests or input that help make it work with other database layouts would be appreciated.

+## License

+Goops is BSD licensed.
+You can do (almost) anything you want with it.